Fall Home Maintenance Tips for Southeast Alaska Homeowners - Coastal Realty, Alaska Group

 A standalone cistern in a field with an insulated cover.

-If your home uses a cistern, adding a small tank heater or insulated cover can help keep
+If your home uses a cistern, adding a small tank heater or insulated cover can help keep your water supply from freezing.
+Give your system a quick inspection to make sure everything’s sealed and in good working order.

 7. Give Your Roof and Gutters a Quick Check